The curriculum for the PhD program includes 1) formal coursework, 2) original research

 During the second semester of the first year, in addition to the Integrated Systems Biology course, students select among a variety of core courses in the various PhD programs to begin their specialized training.
 Students considering the Graduate Program in Genomic Medicine will elect Fundamentals of Genomic Medicine (SGS8092).
 This course will provide a theoretical framework for understanding the fundamental concepts of mammalian genetics, functional genomics and bioinformatics as well as advanced technical and biological tools used in today's biomedical research environment.
 During the second semester of their first year students will do two research rotations which will further serve to help them choose a mentor for their dissertation research.
 Students will choose a faculty mentor and graduate program by the end of their second semester.
 All students will take Biomedical Statistics during the summer of the first year.
 Students in the Graduate Program in Genomic Medicine will take Translational Genomics and Proteomics and Functional Genomics and Proteomics using Animal Models during the first semester of their second year.
 In the second semester, students will take Computational Methods in Genomics and Genetics.
 These courses will satisfy the required coursework.
 With this exposure graduate students will have a much better understanding of the questions that may be addressed by modern genomic medicine research.

-The Graduate Program in Genomic Medicine at the Georgia Regents University will accommodate MD/PhD candidates who will enter the program after their first two years of medical school.
+The Graduate Program in Genomic Medicine at Augusta University will accommodate MD/PhD candidates who will enter the program after their first two years of medical school.

 Year 1 Fall Semester